HIPAA Compliant Two-Way SMS: Everything You Need to Know

 Mitigation:

-- Establish policy: PHI access only on managed devices.
-No personal phone access.
+• Establish policy: PHI access only on managed devices.
+No unmanaged personal phone access.

 Risk 3: Inadequate Audit Trail

-Scenario: A staff member claims "I never read that patient's messages," but audit logs show they accessed the conversation 5 times.
+Scenario: A staff member claims "I never read that patient's messages," but audit logs show they accessed the conversation multiple times.

 Mitigation:

-- Use platform's audit log download feature to create backups (in case of platform breach).
+• Use the platform's audit log download feature to create backups in case of platform disruption.

 Risk 4: Patient Privacy Violation from Shared Device

 Scenario: A clinic staff member logs into the SMS platform on a shared computer.
 They view patient SMS.
-They log out, but don't close the browser.
-Another staff member sits down at the computer and can still see the same patient's SMS.
+They log out but do not close the browser.
+Another staff member sits down and can still see the same patient's messages.

 Mitigation: